vidyasujaya/AIHL/README.md

 # AIHL
 Artefacts accompanying 'A Serious Game for Adult AI Harms Literacy'

-- Game prototype: The game prototype can be downloaded via "releases".
-The web-deployed prototype (playable online) is available via "https://viddev.itch.io/crossroads-a" with the password 'Testing42'.
-Please download the game if the web-version is down.
-- Controls: Control media (infographics and video) are in the controls folder.
 - Pilot Data: Respondent data from the early 2026 pilot are in the data folder.
     - Unique responses are identified by unique strings in the column 'PID' across all csv files.
     - CF_DEMO.csv contains respondents' demographic information